History of San Diego FC in Timeline

 In April 2023, a proposal to build a mixed-use residential and hotel district in Chula Vista with a soccer-specific stadium was announced by Petra Development Group and outside investors.

-According to The San Diego Union-Tribune, San Diego FC signed a lease agreement in May 2023 with San Diego State University for use of Snapdragon Stadium.
+In May 2023, San Diego FC signed a lease agreement with San Diego State University for the use of Snapdragon Stadium, costing an estimated $200,000 per match.

-On May 18, 2023, San Diego was awarded an expansion team in Major League Soccer (MLS).
-The ownership group is led by Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation.
+On May 18, 2023, San Diego was awarded an MLS expansion team led by Mohamed Mansour and the Sycuan Tribe.

 December 2023: First Player Signed